mstein18/StringAligner/README.md

 TTATGCCGCGGTCACCACAAAGATGCATATTAACACGCGCATTTCCATATGGTGCGTTATCCCGGCAACCTACGCGATTTCGACCGAGTAATGAGGTAGACTAGTATGCGCT
 ```

 Treat the top string as string x (the query), and the bottom string as y (the reference).
 On the command line you must specify whether you want to do fitting or global alignment by including the word "fitting" or "global" as the second argument.
-If we ran the command with the "fitting" argument, with the mismatch penalty being 1 & the gap penalty being 3, we would get the following output contained in another file:
+If we were to run the command with the "fitting" argument, with the mismatch penalty being 1 & the gap penalty being 3, we would get the following output contained in another file:

 ```
 -22	19	112	12=1X5=1X4=1X5=1X12=1X17=2I1X32=